-- b.
-A condition limiting the benefit of the permission to a company is inappropriate because its shares can be transferred to other persons without affecting the legal personality of the company. - 41.
-Officers consider that both conditions 5 and 7 of the permission can be removed as requested.
+A condition limiting the benefit of the permission to a company is inappropriate because its shares can be transferred to other persons without affecting the legal personality of the company.

+- 45.Officers consider that both condition 10 of the decision notice and clauses 2 and 3 of the s106 can be removed as requested.
 It will not increase the impact of the site nor cause any additional amenity issues.
-Conditions which limit the use to the specific type of plastic extrusion and the existing S106 obligation that the buildings and surrounding land remain in common ownership are considered to provide sufficient planning control over the site to not require conditions 5 and 7.
-Given that the personal nature of the existing permission is not necessary and therefore it would not be reasonable to continue to apply this, there is no need for the condition which requires that the land be reinstated as the use will not cease at the point that a named person ceases to have an interest in the development. - 42.
-It will still be necessary for the existing S106 legal agreement to keep the buildings and surrounding land in common ownership and this is dealt with by the following report on the agenda. - 43.
+Conditions which limit the use to the specific type of plastic extrusion and an obligation that the buildings and surrounding land remain in common ownership provide sufficient planning control over the site.
+Given that the personal nature of the existing permission is not necessary and therefore it would not be reasonable to continue to apply this, there is no need for the condition which requires that the land be reinstated as the use will not cease at the point that a named person ceases to have an interest in the development. - 46.It will still be necessary for the legal S106 legal agreement to keep the buildings and surrounding land in common ownership.
+This is a policy requirement as set out in DME7, B, (iii) which only allows business development in the countryside where amongst other things it does not adversely affect, and wherever possible, secures the enhancement of the site as well as the future management of the valued characteristics of the site and adjoining land.
+The only way to ensure that the valued characteristics of the site and adjoining land remain in control of the business operating from the site is to secure common ownership.
+It will also be necessary for amenity reasons as the plastics extrusion business operates in such close proximity the dwelling on the site and if they were not in common ownership there could otherwise be an amenity issue. - 47.
 The public representations are noted.
-In particular there is a concern raised that removing condition 7 may enable another unsuitable business to start up from the site.
-However, although officers recognise that it would enable another business to operate from the site, the suggested conditions would still limit the use to the specific type of plastic extrusion so anything other than this would need a further planning application, which could be dealt with on its merits. - 44.
+In particular there is a concern raised that removing condition 10 may enable another unsuitable business to start up from the site.
+However although officers recognise that it would enable another business to operate from the site, the conditions would limit the use to the specific type of plastics extrusion so anything other than this would need a further planning application, which could be dealt with on its merits. - 48.
 The parish meeting's comments are also noted.
 In particular their comments about not making the permission attached to the business are noted, however the application is submitted to remove the personal tie altogether and for the reasons explained above is found to be acceptable.
-It is not necessary to limit the use to a person or business as adequate control can be achieved on the site by limiting the use to that specifically being granted and ensuring common ownership of the buildings and surrounding land via the existing (or varied) S106.
+It is not necessary to limit the use to a person or business as adequate control can be achieved on the site by limiting the use to that specifically being granted and ensuring common ownership of the buildings and surrounding land.
 Officers have found that it is not necessary to require the buildings to be removed when no longer required for the reasons set out above and the proposal is not considered to increase traffic movements at the site.
 It is noted that the highways authority have not objected to the scheme.
-The parish council do raise an important issue about the landscaping, there are outstanding conditions which relate to landscaping on the site, therefore, the planning condition would need to be restated if this application were approved.
+The parish council do raise an important issue about the landscaping, there are outstanding conditions which relate to landscaping, the planning condition would need to be restated if this application were approved.